 The Company's Memorandum of Association sets out the objects and powers of the Company.
 The Articles of Association detail the rights attaching to each share class; the method by which the Company's shares can be purchased or reissued and the provisions which apply to the holding of and voting at general meetings.
-Details of transactions in the Company's own shares are included in the Directors' Report on page 103 of the 2020 Annual Report and Form 20-F.

 The Articles of Association also set out the rules relating to Directors, including their appointment, retirement, re-election, duties and powers.
-The Articles provide that no person other than a Director retiring at the meeting shall, unless recommended by the Directors, be eligible for election to the office of Director at any General Meeting unless not less than seven nor more than 21 days before the day appointed for the meeting there shall have been left at the registered office notice in writing, signed by a member duly qualified to attend and vote at the meeting for which such notice is given, of his intention to propose such person for election and also notice in writing signed by that person of his willingness to be elected.
-The Articles also require that the qualification of a Director shall be the holding alone and not jointly with any other person of 1,000 Ordinary Shares in the capital of the Company.
+The Articles provide that no person other than a Director retiring at the meeting shall, unless recommended by the Directors, be eligible for election to the office of Director at any General Meeting unless not less than seven nor more than 21 days before the day appointed for the meeting there shall have been left at the registered office notice in writing, signed by a member duly qualified to attend and vote at the meeting for which such notice is given, of his intention to propose such person for election and also notice in writing signed by that person of a Director shall be the holding alone and not jointly with any other person of 1,000 Ordinary Shares in the capital of the Company.
 A Director may act before acquiring his/her qualification but must acquire the shares within two months of his/her appointment or election.